VelocityFibre/FF_Next.js/README.md

 ### Local Development (Production Mode - Recommended)

-Due to a known Watchpack issue with the development server, use production mode for local development:
+Use production mode for local development as it provides the full Next.js experience without authentication barriers:

 ```bash
 # Install dependencies